skalenetwork/skale-network/README.md

 No, there is no main "SKALE chain".
 Every SKALE Chain is independent and operates on its own.
 The SKALE Network is a collection of many chains.
 If you are a user looking to start using SKALE, head over to the [Getting Started](https://skale.space/get-started-on-skale) page on the SKALE website.

-SKALE also has [FAIR](https://fairchain.ai) -- which is the ecosystems Layer 1 -- which is currently in develompent and will soon be the home to FAIR.
+SKALE also has [FAIR](https://fairchain.ai) -- which is the ecosystems Layer 1 -- which is currently in development and will soon be the home to FAIR.